 In summer03 we celebrated the 25-year wedding anniversary of our parents.
 In a fancy restaurant some 60 friends were present.
 Bert also met his namesake from Eemnes lately.
 Found through some searchengine, no family relation, a nice surprise to both of them.
 Our summerholiday was in eastern France, right at the swiss border, overlooking Lake Geneva with the snowcapped Mount Blanc at the horizon.
 July 14 was the day with a fireworkshow we will never forget.
 The Geneva airport was Bert's favorite spot together with the cablecars of the Jura mountains.
 In the 03fall Credo came back for three concerts in Drenthe.
 One of them was taped and came out on CD for the first time ever.
 Concerning the Continentals 04springtour, the russian army in Gusev invited the choir to perform!
 Some 300 soldiers attended that concert who heard "he who asks receives, seeks will find".
 If you hear that knock on your door, don't open a window.
-Other answers on your questions will lead to death when your journey down here is complete.
+Atheist answers on your questions will lead to death when your journey down here is complete.
 Which some of them experienced in Chechnya later on.
-Be smart and deliver all your cares and burdens on time onto our trinity Lord.
+Be smart and deliver all your cares, burdens and troubles on time onto our trinity Lord.